 At the prompt, type RSTVAR.
 Transmit to the drive the custom variable .SSV file.
 The contents of this file should have the CONFIG command as its last statement.
-The drive executes this command and configures itself to the transmitted parameters.
-Follow this by a SAVE to store the contents into EEPROM.
+The drive will execute this command and configure itself to the parameters that were just transmitted.
+Follow this by a SAVE command to store the contents into FFPROM.

-6.6 MultiDrop Communication
+5.6 MultiDrop Communication

 When you run MOTIONLINK, the opening communication screen displays a Scan For Drives button.
 Selecting this forces the software to scan for any active drives (and the address location) on the chain.
-Any addresses detected is then listed in the Device Select drop-down menu at the bottom of the Main MOTIONLINK screen.
+Any addresses detected are then listed in the Device Select drop-down menu at the bottom of the Main MOTIONLINK screen.
 You need only highlight the desired drive to begin communications.